AIA G702 Application for Payment Guide

 Quick answers to common G702 questions.

-The G702 is the pay application summary (cover sheet) used to show contract value, changes, total completed and stored to date, retainage, prior payments, and the current payment due for the billing period.
+The G702 is the pay application summary used to show contract value, changes, total completed and stored to date, retainage, prior payments, and the current payment due for the billing period.

-Most G702 totals come from the continuation sheet (often called a G703) and the Schedule of Values (SOV).
+Most G702 totals come from the continuation sheet, often called a G703, and the Schedule of Values.
 The G703 provides the line-by-line detail and the G702 rolls those totals into a project-level summary.

 Payment due is typically earned to date minus retainage, then minus previous payments.
-In other words: (completed and stored to date − retainage) − prior payments.
+In other words: completed and stored to date minus retainage minus prior payments.

 Yes.
-Stored materials are usually included in the “total completed and stored to date” amount that rolls up from the G703 detail, assuming the project allows billing stored materials and you provide the required backup.
+Stored materials are usually included in the total completed and stored to date amount that rolls up from the G703 detail, assuming the project allows billing stored materials and the required backup is provided.

-Common reasons include G702 totals not tying to the G703/SOV detail, change orders not reflected in contract sums, retainage handled inconsistently, stored materials billed without backup, or prior-period totals not carried forward correctly.
+Common reasons include G702 totals not tying to the G703 or SOV detail, change orders not reflected in contract sums, retainage handled inconsistently, stored materials billed without backup, or prior-period totals not carried forward correctly.

 Create Your AIA-Style G702 Today